-- a.
-NZQA reviews School systems for Managing National Assessment (MNA) against Standards listed on the Directory by publication of a MNA report after: - i. review of a School's assessment systems at least once every four years to ensure that assessment is valid, reliable, accurate and consistent nationally with the Assessment Standard: - ii. a check that the requirements for the Consent to Assess Against Standards on the Directory of Assessment Standards Rules 2011 are being met: - iii. checks on aspects of assessment systems and data on an annual basis; and - iv. annual external moderation of assessment materials and assessor decisions.
+- NZQA reviews School systems for Managing National Assessment (MNA) against Standards listed on the Directory by publication of a MNA report after: - review of a School's assessment systems at least once every four years (unless rescheduled due to the disruption caused by COVID-19) to ensure that assessment is valid, reliable, accurate and consistent nationally with the Assessment Standard; - ii. check that the requirements for the Consent to Assess Against Standards on the Directory of Assessment Standards Rules 2011 are being met; - iii. checks on aspects of assessment systems and data on an annual basis; and - iv. annual external moderation of assessment materials and assessor decisions.